-Facebook Brand Pages Suffer 44% Decline in Reach Since December 1
+10 Dec Reach of Facebook Brand Pages Suffer 44% Decline

-Facebook’s December News Feed algorithm change is so far punishing brand pages, regardless of how interested fans are in that page’s content, according to a new analysis by Ignite Social Media.
+Facebook’s December News Feed algorithm change is so far punishing brand pages, regardless of how interested fans are in that page’s content, according to a new analysis by our social media agency.
 Ignite analysts reviewed 689 posts across 21 brand pages (all of significant size, across a variety of industries) and found that, in the week since December 1, organic reach and organic reach percentage have each declined by 44% on average, with some pages seeing declines as high as 88%.
 Only one page in the analysis had improved reach, which came in at 5.6%.

 As reach declined, the raw number of engaged users plunged as well, falling on average by 35%.
 Some pages saw engaged users fall as much as 76%.
 Only one page in the data set had an increase in the number of engaged users, coming in at 0.7%.